How Slite helps OneUp Sales "direct the ship" of company operations

 What other teams can learn from OneUp's documentation journey

-As a small company that's been through several phases of documentation already, they have plenty of wisdom to share with others who are just getting started.
+As a small company that's been through several phases of documentation, OneUp has plenty of wisdom to share with others who are just getting started.

-• Incentivize people to write quality documents by showing instant value.
+- Incentivize people to write quality documents by showing instant value.
 In Slite, that includes using Slite Ask.
-The more up-to-date, detailed, and clear your documents are, the more accurate Ask's answers will be.
+The more detailed and clear your documents, the more accurate Ask's answers will be.

-• Empower everyone to be a documentation expert.
-When they first started with Slite, Alex hosted a lunch-and-learn to show fellow employees how to document their work.
-When people saw how docs could save time, and prevent people from asking the same questions over and over again, they were sold.
+- Empower everyone to be a documentation expert.
+When first starting with Slite, Alex hosted a lunch-and-learn to show fellow employees how to document their work.
+When people saw how docs could save time and prevent the same questions from coming up over and over, they were sold.

-• If you can, appoint a knowledge manager.
-Over time, documentation can get cluttered and messy.
-It's a natural part of content maturity.
-If you get to a point where your documentation is too much, try hiring or appointing a knowledge manager.
-While everyone can and should feel empowered to write docs, sometimes a little management keeps those docs tidy, fresh, and clear for readers.
+- Appoint a knowledge manager.
+As you build more content, documentation can tend to get a bit messy.
+If it starts to feel like your documentation is too much, try appointing a knowledge manager.
+While everyone can and should feel empowered to write docs, sometimes a little oversight can keep those docs tidy and clear for everyone.

 Motivation is key